Sam-Jeston/JustCI/README.md

   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `npm install`
   * Start Phoenix endpoint with `mix phoenix.server`

+Use Ngrok for local testing of CI integration!
+`ngrok http 4000`

+Continue to follow this for Github Integration - https://developer.github.com/guides/building-a-ci-server/